Product Disclosures

 - Maintaining our prescription drug list for the safety and health care needs of our members is the responsibility of the Pharmacy and Therapeutics Committee (P&T Committee).
 The P&T Committee reviews the drug lists at least annually and re-reviews existing drugs and drug classes when clinically significant data on safety and efficacy become available.

 - As circumstances warrant, we may add or remove medications from the prescription drug list from time to time.
-Generally, Cigna limits its changes to the prescription drug list to a maximum of twice a year, unless safety issues warrant removal.
+Generally, Cigna Healthcare limits its changes to the prescription drug list to a maximum of twice a year, unless safety issues warrant removal.
 Members using any medication targeted for removal from the preferred tier will receive written notification in advance of this change.

 - When a medication changes status from preferred to non-preferred or becomes non-formulary on our prescription drug list, we send targeted mailings to notify impacted members at least 90-days in advance of the scheduled prescription drug list status change.
 This allows members time to talk with their doctor and see if a lower-cost option might be right for them.